itinfohub/DigitalPreservation/Archivematica.md

 # Archivematica

-[Archivematica](https://www.archivematica.org/en/) is an open source software package that powers digital preservation practices.
+[Archivematica](https://www.archivematica.org/en/) is a free and open source software (FOSS) package that facilitate digital preservation practices.
 It follows OAIS reference model and implement it in the package.

 ## Installation